 Footprints in the air

 Despite the massive and myriad challenges facing the world, we must find the collective political will to take ambitious climate action.
 Our top priority must be to shrink humanity’s carbon footprint significantly this decade in order to stay within the limit of 1.5°C global warming as enshrined in the Paris Agreement, with real and major emissions reductions rather than the rich world’s preference for offsetting.

 This requires, among other things, getting the mechanisms governing Article 6 – in terms of environmental integrity, human rights and transparency – absolutely spot on.
 This is what our policy experts will focus on at the event.
 But, more importantly, we will emphasise that carbon markets are a sideshow, with the main challenge being the speedy reining in of emissions, saving energy and the transition to renewables.
 This is why we will also be taking part in discussions on the Carbon Border Adjustment Mechanism (CBAM), the governance of carbon removals, and others, in the vast side programme of the COP.
-And, following the rerelease of our updated FIFA Qatar World Cup report and related recent complaints to five national advertising standards bodies, we will raise awareness of greenwashing issues against the backdrop the UN High-level Expert Group on Net Zero’s report, which is due to be released during the COP
+And, following the rerelease of our updated FIFA Qatar World Cup report and related recent complaints to five national advertising standards bodies, we will raise awareness of greenwashing issues against the backdrop the UN High-level Expert Group on Net Zero’s report, which is due to be release during the COP

 Fairness and justice

 The transformation to a net-zero human carbon footprint needs not only to occur rapidly, it must also be fair and just, both within and between societies.
 This requires solidarity nationally, regionally and globally.
 Rich countries, major polluters and rich individuals must bear a greater share of the burden.We will continue our tradition of insisting on this fairness where the implementation of carbon credit generating projects is concerned – it will come to the fore in our side event on core principles for an independent grievance process under Article 6.